klieret/everything-you-didnt-now-you-needed/slides.md

 * `--trace --lf`: Run the last failure & start in a debugger
 * You can also add `breakpoint()` in your code to get into a debugger

+&nbsp;

+Reminder: https://scikit-hep.org/developer/pytest is a great place to look for tips!

 ---
 layout: two-cols